Skip to content

 Schema Update Type

-Add Only: Existing schema columns are preserved regardless of whether they exist in the first record collected.
+Add New Columns (formerly Add Only): Existing schema columns are preserved regardless of whether they exist in the first record collected.
 New columns identified in the first record collected are added to the schema.
 If the collection returns no records, the existing schema is unchanged.

 If the schema is changed by the file upload, data in previous streams may no longer be available.
 (Columns may “go missing”.)
-When in doubt, set to Add Only.
+When in doubt, set to Add New Columns.

 Leave set to false if: